3rd Cohort, October 2023

 - And most importantly, integrate the techniques you've learned into your current teams and processes.

 - 11 intensive video lessons, under 20 minutes per lesson.
-I recommend one lesson per day to digest the material.
+We recommend one lesson per day to digest the material.

-- Examples drawn from eight real-life projects from six different teams.
+- Examples drawn from eight real-life projects and six different teams.

-- Exercises to connect the lessons to your circumstance.
+- "Make it real" questions to help you connect the lessons to your circumstance.

-- One Q&A Session with Ryan at the end of the course, in a small group of about 15 people over Zoom.
+- Q&A session with Ryan at the end of the course, in a group of less than 30 people over Zoom.